FFmpeg/FFV1/ffv1.md

 Encoding considerations:

   This media type is defined for encapsulation in several audiovisual container formats and contains binary data; see (#mapping-ffv1-into-containers).
-This media type is framed binary data Section 4.8 of [@!RFC6838].
+This media type is framed binary data; see Section 4.8 of [@!RFC6838].

 Security considerations: